The Video Game Critic's

 Rumble Pack: A device that plugs into a controller to provide vibration feedback.

-S-Video Cable: A video cable that produces better video quality than a composite cable, but not as good as a component cable.
+S-Video cable: A video cable that produces better video quality than a composite cable, but not as good as a component cable.
 S-Video improves on composite by separating the color and luminance signals.

 Shovelware: Cheap, poorly programmed games that often flood the market to take advantage of a new trend or system.

 "Tempting Fate": A generally unwise decision involving toying with an enemy in order to gain the opportunity to score bonus items or points.
-This is often seen in Pac-Man games.
+This can sometimes be seen in Pac-Man games.

 Texture Mapping: The programming technique that draws graphical patterns on polygons.
 This allows smooth surfaces to appear bumpy or shaded.

 Third-Person: Unlike first-person, this point of view lets you see the character you are controlling.

 Thumbstick: A cross between a joystick and directional pad, a thumbstick is small enough to control with a thumb, but offers analog precision.
 It was introduced by Nintendo with its Nintendo 64 console in 1996, and is now standard issue on all controllers.

 Track-ball (aka Trak-ball): A special controller that contains a ball (roughly the size of a cue ball) you roll with your hand.
 This provides a fine degree of directional control, and was made popular in early arcade games like Missile Command and Centipede.